Blendify/blender-manual/trunk/blender_docs/manual/compositing/introduction.rst

 Edit
    Sets the quality when making edits.
 Chunk Size
-   Max size of a title (smaller values give better distribution of multiple threads, but more overhead).
+   Max size of a title (smaller values give a better distribution of multiple threads, but more overhead).
 OpenCL
    This allows the use of an OpenCL platform to aid in rendering.
-   Generally this should be enabled unless your hardware does not have good OpenCL support.
+   Generally, this should be enabled unless your hardware does not have good OpenCL support.
 Buffer Groups
-   Enables buffering of group nodes to increase speed at the cost of more memory.
+   Enables buffering of group nodes to increase the speed at the cost of more memory.
 Two Pass
-   Use two pass execution during editing: first calculate fast nodes, second pass calculate all nodes.
+   Use two pass execution during editing: first calculate fast nodes, the second pass calculate all nodes.
 Viewer Border
    This allows you to set a render border for the backdrop.
    To define the resolution of the border use :kbd:`CTRL-B`